 For some significant bat roosts, a compensatory area such as a loft may be required to be designed for bats.
 Usually these may be constructed directly into the building; however, some projects may not allow for this.
 If this is the case, our skilled team can design a bat house for roosting bats as compensation that will work for your project.

 Hibernacula may be created within ecological areas as an efficient way of using up materials already on site whilst also improving habitat.
-Hibernacula are where reptiles and great crested newts live throughout the winter, when they are vulnerable to cold temperatures, and must be constructed with key design features to provide suitable conditions throughout the winter.
+Hibernacula are where reptiles and amphibians live throughout the winter, when they are vulnerable to cold temperatures, and must be constructed with key design features to provide suitable conditions throughout the winter.